Addiction | 4 min read

 Most treatment programs include an initial screening.
 The staff obtains basic information about the potential patient during the screening process.
 This gathered information may include the patient’s age, substance type, and current risk levels.
 These factors can help the treatment center to decide whether the patient’s needs are a good fit for admission.
 More in-depth information about the patient can be obtained following a screening process.

-To ensure the best outcomes of sustained sobriety, the presence of validated assessment tools – administered before, during, and after the initial course of treatment – should be present within the program.
+To ensure the best outcomes of sustained sobriety, validated assessment tools should be administered before, during, and after the initial course of treatment.
 These assessments can determine a patient’s strengths and pinpoint areas that need extra support during recovery.
-An example of the types of areas present in effective screening tools can be found on the Substance Abuse and Mental Health Services Administration website.
+An example of the types of areas present in effective screening tools can be found on the Substance Abuse and Mental Health Services Administration website.[1]
 Ideally, these assessments will be conducted by a highly trained professional familiar with the specific substance addiction and the assessment design.

 Elements of a Comprehensive Substance Abuse Treatment Plan